OussemaJaouadi/WhatUp/backend/docs/Secure_Private_Key_Backup_and_Recovery.md

 ## 7. User Flow Summary

 1. User generates key pair on first device.
-2. User backs up private key with password (encrypted, uploaded to backend).
+2. User backs up private key with password (encrypted, password hashed, uploaded to backend).
-3. User logs in on new device, downloads encrypted backup, decrypts with password.
+3. User logs in on new device, enters backup password for verification.
+4. Backend verifies password hash and returns encrypted backup if valid.
-4. User can now use E2E messaging on any device.
+5. User decrypts backup with password and can now use E2E messaging on any device.

 ---